TheEdgesofBen/Youtube-Subscriptions-Feed-Advanced/README.md

 ## How to get started

-1. Create a Google API
+1. Create a Google API Console project

 2. Create a CLIENT ID and CLIENT SECRET in the Google Console API GUIDE -> https://developers.google.com/identity/sign-in/web/devconsole-project